causaest/onrbooks/rbooks-online-extras.md

 30. Mixed Models with R: Getting started with random effects, by Michael Clark: https://m-clark.github.io/mixed-models-with-R/

 A book based on the lme4 package.

+31. Supervised Machine Learning for Text Analysis in R, by Emil Hvitfeldt and Julia Silge: https://smltar.com/

+A book focusing on supervised or predictive modeling for text using the tidymodels framework.
+It's split into Natural language features, Machine learning methods, and Deep learning methods.
+Updated here: https://github.com/EmilHvitfeldt/smltar.